 These days, my relationship with Christmas is a little more complicated.

 As I got older, and then got married and had a kid, things changed quite a bit.
 And for some unknown, baffling reason I put an immense amount of pressure on myself during the holiday season.
 The house had to be spotless.
 I had to bake – and it had to be delicious.
 We had to listen to Christmas music while viewing beautiful displays of Christmas lights.
 We had to drink hot cocoa while we cheerily wrapped presents and decorated our tree.
-Each giftee had to LOVE their present and I had to buy all of them in one frantic, searching day via the internet.
+Each giftee had to LOVE their present and I had to buy all of them in one frantic day as I hunched over my computer and searched the internet for hours.

-And every single one these things had to be done joyously and with Christmas cheer.
+And every single one of these things had to be done joyously and with Christmas cheer.

 Well, I say, screw that.